Reasons to apply for Red Bull Can You Make It? 2024

 Gaming

-If you dream of adventure, now is the time to turn that dream into reality, because Red Bull Can You Make It? is back for 2024 with another cross-continental challenge.
+If you dream of adventure, now is the time to turn that dream into reality, because Red Bull Can You Make It? is back for 2024 with another cross-continent challenge.

-The application window for Red Bull Can You Make It? varies by country, so be sure to check out the deadline for your location carefully.
+Want to know about the application window for Red Bull Can You Make It?
+It varies by country, so check out the deadline for your location carefully.

 Here's why this event might just be the adventure of your lifetime (so far):